sasha-agafonov/hydraulic-erosion/README.md

 Use mouse to look around.

-Use W, S, A, D keys to move forward, back, left and write.
+Use W, S, A, D keys to move forward, back, left and right.

 Use Space to move up and Shift to move down.